taggedzi/nonwordgen/README.md

 This project is maintained by a single developer with limited availability.
 I may not always be able to respond quickly, but I take security concerns seriously and appreciate responsible disclosure.

+---

+## 📜 Changelog

+For a history of changes, see the [Changelog](./CHANGELOG.md).

+The changelog is generated automatically from git tags and commit messages.